 The engine was further tested in its rebuilt form during August with various small modifications tried out.
 For example, in place of the twin SU carburettors, four Amal T.T.10 units were fitted on ‘a special monitoring plate with controls’.
 This was only tried once and by the next day the SUs were back in place to ‘prove the engine’.
 After being run for 13 hours 45 minutes the data was collated and the engine declared fit for purpose.

-It was now ready to be fitted to the Gardner Special for the record attempts in September 1948 – just before Jaguar announced the XK120 Super Sports with the six-cylinder XK engine at the Earls Court Motor Show.
+It was now ready to be fitted to the Gardner Special for the record attempt on 15th September 1948 – just before Jaguar announced the XK120 Super Sports with the six-cylinder XK engine at the Earls Court Motor Show.

 The brochure for the XK did offer an XK100 version of the car fitted with the 4 cylinder engine, but none were ever made.